super-a-tech/super-a-tech/README.md

 # 👋 Hi, I'm Super A
-💻 IT Security/ DevSecOps | 🚀 Passionate about automation & scalable systems
+💻 IT Security/AWS/DevSecOps | 🚀 Passionate about automation & scalable systems

 ---